The 8 Best Gaming Keyboards in 2023

 The Streak65LP is a hyper-focused low profile gaming keyboard with a compact 65% design.
 The optical switches are fast and actuate quickly.
 With a sounds dampening and solid build quality.
 There isn’t much else to say here, it’s just a solid low profile gaming experience, as long as you are fine with wired.

-Wireless pick: Logitech Lightspeed G915
+Best Wireless: Logitech Lightspeed G915

 Logitech G915 Media wheel